deanoko/cse15l-lab-reports/labreport4.md

 ---

-4. Edit the code file ListExamples.java to fix the failing test (as a reminder, the error in the code is just that index1 is used instead of index2 in the final loop in merge).
+4.Edit the code file ListExamples.java to fix the failing test (as a reminder, the error in the code is just that index1 is used instead of index2 in the final loop in merge).

 - `vim ListExamples.java <Enter>` (This would open the file in the editor)